Regenerative Farmers is an action group of Macedon Ranges Sustainability Group.

 Upcoming Events

-Come and join us at the Sustainable Malmsbury Community Produce Swap, Recycling Station and Knitting Circle at the July Malmsbury Village Farmers Market
+Come and join us at the Sustainable Malmsbury Community Produce Swap and Recycling Station at the January Malmsbury Village Farmers Market

 News